algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications/functionalSpecifications.md

 # I. Overview

-Our client, Florant MANNI has solicited us to develop a web interface for an FPGA Simulator[^1].
+Our client, Florent MANNI has solicited us to develop a web interface for an FPGA Simulator[^1].
 This web interface[^3] will be used to teach people how signals propagated inside an FPGA[^2].
 For simplicity, we will represent the board with differents views (define in the document) to understand the FPGA system through animations.
 Those animations mainly symbolize signals transfers.

 ## A. Product Description

-This web application[^4] is focused on helping Florant MANNI and/or his team to teach to new FPGA users how the system works.
+This web application[^4] is focused on helping Florent MANNI and/or his team to teach to new FPGA users how the system works.
 The application has to combine a more or less realistic 2D representation of an FPGA with dynamic signal propagation over time.
 This includes integrating the layout resulting from the synthesis[^5] and placement and routing (P&R)[^6] processes with timing simulation data.
 The aim is to create an interactive and intuitive platform that allows users to observe and analyze signal propagation using a testbench[^7] and a timing netlist[^8], both written in Verilog[^9].

 ## B. Product Functional Capabilities